ajuksyy/ajuksyy/README.md

-- 👋 Hi, I’m @ajuksyy
+- 👋 Hi, I’m aju
-- 👀 I’m interested in ... javascript
+- 👀 I’m interested in ...
+Improving my CS resume
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ... javascript,html,css,c++,java
-- 💞️ I’m looking to collaborate on ...react
+- 💞️ I’m looking to collaborate on ...Simple projects
-- 📫 How to reach me ... @ajuksyy on insta
+- 📫 How to reach me ... @ajuksyy on instagram

 <!---
 ajuksyy/ajuksyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.